noaa-akro/.github/profile/README.md

 # NOAA Fisheries - Alaska Regional Office (AKRO)

 This GitHub organization is for members of the [Alaska Regional Office (AKRO)](%5Bhttps://www.fisheries.noaa.gov/about/office-science-and-technology%5D(https://www.fisheries.noaa.gov/about/alaska-regional-office)) and their collaborators.
-Onboarding and policy details can be found on the [ISD intranet](https://sites.google.com/noaa.gov/akr-intranet/divisions-and-programs/information-services/github).
-While descriptions of repsitories are available publically, much of AKRO's work focuses on management and are internal only.
+On-boarding and policy details can be found on the [ISD intranet](https://sites.google.com/noaa.gov/akr-intranet/divisions-and-programs/information-services/github).
+While descriptions of repositories are available publicly, much of AKRO's work focuses on management and are internal only.
 Typically data and science products can be found within our partner's organizations, primarily: [NOAA-AFSC](https://github.com/noaa-afsc)

 -   Data/Business Representative (Voting Member): [Phil Ganz](https://www.fisheries.noaa.gov/contact/phil-ganz-ms)
 -   IT Representative (Voting Member): [Craig Millard](https://www.fisheries.noaa.gov/contact/craig-millard)